fenago/datascience-ml-next-level/Lab 14 - Classification and Regression with Trees/Lab_14.md

 -   How to use gradient boosted trees for regression
 -   How the voting classifier can be used to build a single model out of different models

-In the upcoming lab, you will learn how you can work with data that does not have a target variable or labels, and how to perform unsupervised machine learning in order to solve such problems!